 The number before the decimal refers to the channels.
 The more channels a soundbar has, the more balanced and projected the sound will be.
 The number after the decimal signifies how many subwoofers the soundbar has.

 Five channels are the industry standard for surround sound.
 Five speakers usually mean that you have center, left, right, and two rear satellite speakers.
+Yet, there are available soundbars with a whopping 7.2 channels like Nakamichi Shockwafe Elite 7.2.

 The subwoofer can either be built-in or a separate add-on.
 Typically, the latter is even better than the former because of the great size difference and the space for the technology.